microsoft/aroundtheclock/README.md

 Get started learning and join the Azure Data Factory Hackathon to put your skills to the test!

+Download and view all of the presentations from the event [here](https://github.com/microsoft/aroundtheclock/tree/main/PDFs).

 ## Agenda - US Timezone

 | Time | Sessions | Direct Link |